-4.4.1.
-Voxelization
+5.2.1 Voxelization

 The voxelization stage takes in a triangle mesh representing the environment in which we want to compute the sound propagation.
 Because MPARD targets large and high frequency scenes that may consume a large amount of memory, we use a CPU method for voxelization.
-We implement an accurate and minimal method (meaning voxels should fully cover the geometry but not more than necessary) as introduced by Huang et al. [21].
+We implement an accurate and minimal method introduced by Huang et al. [18].

-The spatial discretization for the voxelization is determined by the minimum simulated wavelength and the required number of spatial samples per wavelength, which is typically between 2 and 4 [29].
+The spatial discretization for the voxelization is determined by the minimum simulated wavelength and the required number of spatial samples per wavelength, which is typically between 2 and 4 [24].
 Therefore, the voxelization only needs to be run once per desired maximum frequency.